-Considering the recent decline of print media in general, many magazine publishers have attempted to adapt to digital disruption and ensure that they offer online content to supplement their print offerings.
-ESPN The Magazine has remained particularly successful, possibly due to the company’s presence across other platforms such as television and the internet.
-As of 2018, ESPN The Magazine had an audience of nearly 130 million people, making it the most popular magazine brand in the U.S. by a significant margin.
-The most common category of new magazine is ”special interests”, which illustrates that there is still a thriving market for small, niche topic magazines.
-Another positive feature to note is that he number of magazine readers in the country has actually been on the rise, with the number increasing from 210.7 million in 2012 to 225 million as of 2017.
+Whilst printed newspapers are losing readers, the total number of magazine readers has actually grown in the past five years.
+Many magazine publishers have attempted to adapt and fulfil the demand for digital content, and now ensure that they offer this to supplement their print offerings.
+ESPN The Magazine has been particularly successful at this, possibly due to the company’s presence across other platforms such as television and the internet.
+As of 2019, ESPN The Magazine had an audience of over 105 million people, making it the most popular magazine brand in the U.S. by a significant margin.